Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

  - Visual Studio - If the developer has authenticated via Visual Studio, the `DefaultAzureCredential` will authenticate with that account.
  - Visual Studio Code - If the developer has authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` will authenticate with that account.
  - Azure CLI - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
+ - Azure PowerShell - If the developer has authenticated an account via the Azure PowerShell `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.
  - Interactive - If enabled the `DefaultAzureCredential` will interactively authenticate the developer via the current system's default browser.

 ## Examples